thelink2012/modloader/doc/readme/Readme.md

 ## Source Code

 Mod Loader is a open source project, feel free to learn and contribute.
-The source code is licensed under the GPL v3 license, check it out on [GitHub](https://github.com/thelink2012/modloader/).
+The source code is licensed under the MIT License, check it out on [GitHub](https://github.com/thelink2012/modloader/).

 ## Credits